ashjaysiv/Abhiyaan_CE21B024/README.md

 (assumption is that between two frames the direction won't change much so the above is carried out) Calculate the slope ( y2 - y1 / x2 - x1)

-* KalmanFilter: used to predict the next path of an moving objecthttps://arxiv.org/ftp/arxiv/papers/1204/1204.0375.pdf#:~:text=A%20Kalman%20Filtering%20is%20carried,in%20wireless%20networks%20is%20given.
+* KalmanFilter: used to predict the next path of a moving object

+htps://arxiv.org/ftp/arxiv/papers/1204/1204.0375.pdf#:~:text=A%20Kalman%20Filtering%20is%20carried,in%20wireless%20networks%20is%20given.